Please check regularly for updates

 One amp will be provided on the performance stage.
 If you require more, please bring your own additional

 A list of available percussion is here.

-Your allotted 30 minutes on stage includes coming on and off stage, and any percussion set-up that you require, in addition to your actual performance.
+Your allotted time on stage includes coming on and off stage, and any percussion set-up that you require, in addition to your actual performance.
 We suggest that you use as much of your time on stage for performance – NOT for re-tuning the ensemble.

 We do have a recommended list under Music.
 We are trying to promote quality repertoire and this is a major concern of the adjudicators.
 They will make comments on the quality of your selections, as well as the quality of your performance so choose repertoire carefully.

-30 minute workshop in the Grand Alpine Room immediately follows the performances.
+30 minute workshops in the Grand Alpine Room are scheduled immediately after your performance, please check the schedule page.
 One of the volunteers, in a bright red Cantando shirt, will quickly lead your ensemble to this room.
 Be sure to talk with the adjudicator about the format for this and discuss your expectations of the time they spend with you.
 We have some great adjudicators - they are more concerned with musical growth and less concerned about giving you a rating or comparing you with others.
 Let them know about your own specific situation so they can help make recommendations with everything from intonation to scheduling!

 Be sure to schedule time for your students to hear other groups.
 Expose your students to the music-making of others.
 In the past, several band directors have asked their own students to act as judges themselves - analyzing strengths and weakness of other groups, listening critically to the music, their own sections, solo parts, etc. Several use standard adjudication forms for their students to make comments about other groups.
 This is a terrific idea, and I encourage you to think about doing it.

 Students will spend 50 minutes in instrumental clinics with specialists on their instruments.
 You are welcome to attend and move from clinic to clinic.
 The wind workshops are scheduled for Sunday morning.